What are Project Manager Cover Letters?

 Showcase hard and soft skills

 The world of project management requires job seekers to have a mix of technical skills and knowledge, combined with key soft skills.
 Use your cover letter to express that you have the range of skills required.
+It is worth listing skills even if you aren’t sure they directly relate to the position — for instance, it can only work in your favor if you have programming skills or have attended a coding bootcamp.

 Your Project Manager cover letter should be one page maximum.